City of Simi Valley, CA

 Home MenuReporting Coyote Sightings

-Wildlife management falls under the purview of California's Department of Fish and Wildlife and other animal related issues within the City are handled through its contract with Ventura County Animal Services (VCAS).
-VCAS enforces animal regulations, provides educational materials on preventing wildlife nuisances, removes deceased animals upon request, and responds to emergency wildlife incidents.
+Wildlife management falls under the California Department of Fish and Wildlife, and other animal issues within the City are handled through its contract with Ventura County Animal Services (VCAS).
+VCAS enforces animal regulations, provides educational materials on preventing wildlife nuisances, removes deceased animals upon request, and helps with wildlife emergencies.

-For more information on wildlife please visit Ventura County Animal Services or California Department of Fish and Wildlife.
+For more information on wildlife, please visit the Ventura County Animal Services website or the California Department of Fish and Wildlife website.